mobile virtual network operator

 4. Increased brand exposure: MVNOs can promote and advertise the mobile network operator’s brand, increasing its visibility and exposure in the market.

-Overall, MVNO partnerships can help mobile network operators increase revenue, reach new customers, improve network utilization, increase brand exposure, and drive innovation.
+MVNO partnerships can help mobile network operators increase revenue, reach new customers, improve network utilization, increase brand exposure, and drive innovation.

 What kind of MVNOs are there?